Becoming a Butterfly – Part 2: Flight

 As noted above, gliding is also important for butterflies in general and absolutely crucial for migrating monarchs, who rely on energy-efficient gliding to complete their long journey to Mexico (at least for Midwestern and Eastern monarch populations).
 Gliding behavior produces a small amount of lift and also translates some of its downward velocity (due to gravity) into forward velocity.
 But to build in a gliding mechanic we first need to distinguish between powered flight and gliding.
 The powered flight mechanics described above will register even tiny movements in the player’s hand controllers, so we first add a velocity threshold so we’re not counting very small changes in the positions of the controllers.
 With that added, we can assume that if the player is (a) in the air, (b) with arms stretched out, and (c) not flapping their arms/wings, we should be gliding.

 One complication that needs to be addressed is rotation, specifically the rotation of the avatar’s forward vector (think of this as the direction the avatar’s body should be facing).
-Rotation is fairly simple when the butterfly avatar is landed—you are just rotating the avatar around its vertical/Y axis by using the controller joystick, rotating your actual body, or turning your head more than 45 degrees to the right or left.
+Rotation is fairly simple when the butterfly avatar is landed—you are just rotating the avatar around its vertical/Y axis by using the controller joystick, rotating your actual body, or turning your head more than 45 degrees to the right or left when our “autoturning” mechanic is turned on.
 Any of those movements will rotate the avatar’s body so it is facing a new direction.

 This is trickier to handle when flying.
 The ideal solution would be to track the forward vector of the player’s torso (just imagine an arrow pointing straight out from the center of your chest), which would tell you which direction the player’s body was facing, irrespective of the orientation of the player’s head or hands.
 For our avatar, this would mean that the player could fly straight forward without rotating while looking around and moving the controllers around arbitrarily—an ideal scenario for our flying butterfly.